Author: Foong Cheng Leong

 In the 1986 Annual General Meeting of the Federal Territory and Selangor Bar, it was mooted whether a separate Bar be established for all practising members within the state of Selangor.
 Members practising in the state of Selangor felt that they will be better served with a committee that comprises more Selangor Bar members and furthermore, most Bar events were held in Kuala Lumpur.

-Written opinions were provided by Mohd Ismail Shariff and Anthony Rocky Fernandez on whether the then Legal Profession Act 1976 allows the severance of the Selangor and Federal Territory Bar.
+Written opinions were provided by Mohd Ismail Shariff and Anthony Rocky Fernandez on whether the then-Legal Profession Act 1976 allows the severance of the Selangor and Federal Territory Bar.

-S. 68(3) of the Legal Profession Act 1976 stipulates that all members practising in the Federal Territory shall be deemed to be members of the Selangor State Bar.
-Thus it was decided that s.
-68(4) be introduced to allow the establishment of a separate Bar.
-The original s.
-68(4) is reproduced below in its original form:-
+Section 68(3) of the Legal Profession Act 1976 stipulates that all members practising in the Federal Territory shall be deemed to be members of the Selangor State Bar.
+Thus it was decided that section 68(4) be introduced to allow the establishment of a separate Bar.
+The original section 68(4) is reproduced below in its original form:

-The said amendment was then forwarded to the Attorney General and in 1992, s.
-68(4) was introduced to allow the establishment of the Kuala Lumpur Bar.
+The said amendment was then forwarded to the Attorney General and in 1992, section 68(4) was introduced to allow the establishment of the Kuala Lumpur Bar.
 The words “Kuala Lumpur” were added.
-S. 68(4) is the only provision in the Legal Profession Act 1976 that specifically mention a state Bar.
+Section 68(4) is the only provision in the Legal Profession Act 1976 that specifically mentions a State Bar.

 A meeting of members practising in the Federal Territory of Kuala Lumpur was called in 1992.
 About 2,300 members were practising in Kuala Lumpur at that time.

 The Selangor Bar also called a meeting to fill the vacancies left by committee members who ceased to be members of the Selangor Bar.